Martin-Stankard/ollama-driven-roleplaying/README.md

 docker-compose up --build

 TODO:
+- debug mongo
+- add tabs, as db tab
+    -- Rpg Chat Tab ...I guess dream sheet is a sequence of events spelled out in the rpgconfig then into a loop, defined same place.
+        - read in rpg config there...
+        - then poof, create tabs and ?
 - lots in rpg config probably
 - dreamsheet image, tts, music, sfx, ...lol svg. image overlay/ maps? is each a spun up container, config with http